2lian/raspberrypi_zenoh_redundant_mesh/os_and_kernel.md

 sudo wpa_cli -i wlan0 roam BSSID # roams to the specified BSSID
 ```

-Connect to you wifi using `sudo nmtui`, or `sudo nmcli dev wifi connect SSID password PASSWORD ifname wlan0 # connects to a station` (for me nmtui works better than nmcli)
+Connect to your wifi using `sudo nmtui`, or `sudo nmcli dev wifi connect SSID password PASSWORD ifname wlan0 # connects to a station` (for me nmtui works better than nmcli)

 ## Example of working WiFi7 BE200